steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/model.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-# A model of a Filesystem
+# A Model of a Hadoop Filesystem